Why Does Pre-Workout Make You Itch?

 How to Reduce or Avoid the Itch?

-If you enjoy the performance-enhancing benefits of your pre-workout but find the itching bothersome, here are some strategies to mitigate the sensation:
+Should you enjoy the advantages of your pre-workout but find the itchy sensation intolerable, here are some suggestions to help:

 1. Adjust the Dosage